trixi-framework/Trixi.jl/docs/src/parallelization.md

 In total, you should have a file called LocalPreferences.toml in the project directory that contains a section `[MPIPreferences]`, a section `[HDF5]` with entries `libhdf5` and `libhdf5_hl` as well as a section `[P4est]` with the entry `libp4est`.

-If you do not perform these steps to use parallel HDF5 or if the HDF5 is not MPI-enabled, Trixi.jl will fall back on a less efficient I/O mechanism.
+If HDF5 is not MPI-enabled, Trixi.jl will fall back on a less efficient I/O mechanism.
 In that case, all disk I/O is performed only on rank zero and data is distributed to/gathered from the other ranks using regular MPI communication.